 Information Requested

-- Proposed Concept: Description of innovative solutions, estimated scale, and impact.
+- Proposed Concept: Description of utilizing underutilized land with DFSP modernization, including technology and expected impact.

-- Operational Benefits: Quantified cost savings, efficiency, and security enhancements.
+- Operational Benefits: Assessment of cost savings, efficiency, and security.

 - Risk Assessment: Potential risks and mitigation strategies.